willothy/nvim-cokeline/README.md

 ## :mountain: Plans and Ideas

 - Statusline and Winbar
+- More mouse events
+  - Reorder with drag
-- Nested components
+  - Hover events
+- Group buffers by tabpage
 - Non-buffer custom components
   - Right-side tabline components
-  - Center tabline components
+  - Component groups

 If you have an idea or feature request, don't hesitate to open an issue!